 The bottom line: We highly recommend considering GoDaddy if you’re looking for a basic website builder that enables you to get online fast, but don’t expect too much editing power or design flexibility.

-Learn which builder is right for you in our series of buying guides covering the best website builders, the best small business website builders, the best ecommerce website builders, and the best free website builders.
+Learn which builder is right for you in our series of buying guides covering the best website builders (opens in new tab), the best small business website builders (opens in new tab), and the best free website builders (opens in new tab).